crowdsourcing-class/crowdsourcing-class.github.io/assignment9.md

 This assignment is worth 5 points of your overall grade in the course.
 The rubric for the assignment is given below.

+Required: a README.md file explaining what each file contains (both code and text files and supporting images).
+We should be able to understand what you did and what we're looking at solely through the README.
+For code, include both its purpose (what it generates) and how to run it from the command line (with input arguments).
 * 1 point - Your de-duplicated data, in json format compressed using gzip.
 (Do not submit a full, uncompressed file!)
 * 1 point - Two figures from our analysis, which you reproduced, as html files.
 * 2 point - Your own two figures, as html, png, or pdf files.
-* 1 point - Your answers to the [questionnaire](https://docs.google.com/forms/d/1qNXpuDjhQD9Qn26_XVjJqLR1Fra6FQD2iJyO0sSZ7u8/edit?uiv=1).
+* 1 point - README and your answers to the [questionnaire](https://docs.google.com/forms/d/1qNXpuDjhQD9Qn26_XVjJqLR1Fra6FQD2iJyO0sSZ7u8/edit?uiv=1).
 * Extra credit (up to 1 point) - Integrating external datasources, or otherwise producing really super cool figures.
 </div>
 </div>